MicroEJ/docs/VEEPortingGuide/uiImageCore.rst

 Principle
 ---------

-As described above, an :ref:`image drawer <section_buffered_image_drawer_custom_format>` allows to draw the images whose format is *custom*.
-The :ref:`Front Panel<section_ui_releasenotes_frontpanel>` is designed to manage the notion of drawers: it does not *support* the custom formats, but it allows to add some additional drawers.
+The simulation behavior is very similar to the :ref:`section_renderer_cco` for the Embedded side.

-This support is based on Java service loader.
+The :ref:`Front Panel<section_ui_releasenotes_frontpanel>` defines a support of the drawers based on Java service loader.

 Standard Formats Only (Default Implementation)
 ----------------------------------------------